Three dates in. Everything's perfect. Then you do it again.

 You optimize for impressiveness: career, abs, witty banter.
 Meanwhile, you miss the only metric that matters: genuine emotional connection.

-“I showed them my best self”—but your best self is a hologram.
+“I showed them my best self.”
+But your best self is a hologram.

-The Mindset Shift That Changes Everything
+The Shift That Unlocks Connection

-To: “I am worthy at rest”
+From: “I am my achievements” To: “I am worthy at rest”

 Your value exists between the victories.
 Love happens in the quiet moments.